brianndjojo/instant_messaging_app/README.md

 - Authors: Created by Taylor Hornby and Scott Arciszewski.

 The folder, "database_source" is to give you an example of what the database looks like.
 - No data of actual users will be present in this folder.
-Data that is present are used as dummy variables to give you an example of what it looks like.
+Data that is present are used as dummy variables to give you an example of what the overall database structure looks like.